The Ph.D. Program in English

 Students must demonstrate an ability to read two foreign languages or a working knowledge and application of one foreign language and its literature.
 They may demonstrate reading ability through successful performance on two translation examinations in which a short text must be translated adequately (with use of a dictionary) in two hours.
 They may show more extensive knowledge of one language and its literature by writing a graduate-level critical paper using original texts, or by producing a formal translation of a literary text or essay previously unavailable in English.
 Language tests from earlier graduate work are commonly accepted for one language.
 We regularly offer a course on The Art and Craft of Literary Translation which fulfills the language requirement on its own.

-In the second year, students serve as teaching assistants in a survey course of British or American Literature and Culture.
-In the third and fourth years, students teach a range of courses of their own design, usually First-Year Writing and First-Year Literature Core.
-In the fourth year, students teach one course in the English major each semester, beginning with an introductory course for sophomores (Studies in Poetry or Studies in Narrative).
-In the second semester of their fourth year, students have the opportunity to design and teach an elective in their own chosen field.
+In the second year students serve as teaching assistants in a course in British or American Literature.
+In the third and fourth years students teach a range of courses of their own arrangement, usually First-Year Writing and First-Year Literature Core.
+In the fourth year students teach one English Core course and one elective in their own chosen field that they design.

 The Advanced Research and Pedagogy Colloquia

 Every other year an Advanced Research Colloquium is offered for third- and fourth-year students that introduces candidates to the processes of developing papers into conference talks and articles for publication, planning and completing a dissertation, and negotiating the job market.
 Students also work closely with an individually chosen faculty mentor who helps them develop and place a scholarly article.
 Strong placement in recent years testifies to the advantages of such individual guidance.
 In addition students design and run a Pedagogy Colloquium to which other teachers are invited over the year.
 And finally, doctoral students work closely with our M.A. candidates in planning a year-long colloquium featuring faculty talks and graduate student papers.